wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-1-function_calling.md

         """
 ``` -->

+## Lab Exercise - .NET

+In this lab, you'll enable the function logic to execute dynamic SQL queries against the SQLite database.
+The function will be called by the LLM to answer user questions about Contoso sales data.

+1. Open the `Program.cs` file.

+1. **Uncomment** and update the following code:

+    ```csharp
+    await using Lab lab = new Lab1(projectClient, apiDeploymentName);
+    await lab.RunAsync();
+    ```

+### Review the Instructions

+Open the **instructions/instructions_function_calling.txt** file and review the **Tools** section for details on the function-calling instructions.

+!!! tip "In VS Code, press Alt + Z (Windows/Linux) or Option + Z (Mac) to enable word wrap mode, making the instructions easier to read."

+!!! info
+    The {database_schema_string} placeholder in the instructions is replaced with the actual database schema when the app initializes as part of the `InitialiseToolResources` method.

+    ```csharp
+    instructions = instructions.Replace("{database_schema_string}", databaseSchema);
+    ```

-### Run the Agent App
+## Run the Agent App

-1. Press <kbd>F5</kbd> to run the app.
+1. Press <kbd>F5</kbd> and select whether you want to run the C# or Python app.
-2. In the terminal, you'll see the app start, and the agent app will prompt you to enter your query.
+2. In the terminal, you'll see the app start, and the agent app will prompt you to enter your query (the following shows the Python application but a comparable experience will appear for .NET).

     ![Agent App](./media/run-the-agent.png){:width="600"}